 1) The very ground of our having peace with God and the removal of God’s alienation towards us is the sacrificial cross-work of Jesus Christ, not ourselves trying to remove hostility and rebellion against God or our faith” (or any other work we can do).

-2) As many theologians properly indicate (e.g., Luther, Calvin, Hofmann, Meyer, Reymond et al) the term translated “enemies” (exthroi) should be taken in a passive sense (“hated by God”), rather than an active sense (“hating God).”
+2) As many theologians indicate (e.g., Luther, Calvin, Hofmann, Meyer, Reymond et al) the term translated “enemies” (ἐχθροὶ, exthroi) should be taken in a passive sense (“hated by God”), rather than an active sense (“hating God).”
 In other words, “enemies” does not indicate our hatred and hostility toward God, but rather, His holy hatred and enmity toward us.
-In Romans 11:28, Paul uses the same term, exthroi (“they are enemies”) where he parallels it with “beloved” in the passive sense (“they are beloved” [by God]) indicating that God’s enmity (here toward Israel to which Paul is referring) implies that the “enemies” in 5:10 is also in the passive sense—namely, in the same holy and divine enmity towards all the unregenerate.
+In Romans 11:28, Paul uses the same term, ἐχθροὶ (“they are enemies”) in which he parallels it with “beloved” in the passive sense (“they are beloved” [by God]) indicating that God’s enmity (here toward Israel to which Paul is referring) implies that the “enemies” in 5:10 is also in the passive sense—namely, in the same holy and divine enmity towards all the unregenerate.
 This really emphasizes Paul’s great declaration in 5:8: “God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us.”

 3) Both verbs (“we were reconciled” and “having been reconciled”) are in the aorist tense indicating that the specific removal of enmity or alienation occurred in punctiliar way, that is, a onetime action (not a process) with the “death of the Son.”
 Only God can accomplish this kind of reconciliation with reference to His elect, giving them “freely all things” (Rom.
-8:32)—namely, salvation (ordo salutis).
+8:32)—namely, salvation (pointing to the ordo salutis in vv.
+29-30).

 4) Note the parallelism between 5:9 (“having now been justified by His blood, we shall be saved from the wrath of God through Him”) and verse 10 (“having been reconciled, we shall be saved by His life”).
 This indicates emphatically that the justification and reconciliation was objective, thus, not a subjective change wrought in man—as taught in Roman Catholicism and other non-Christian religions.